-Website: Information on the Stormwater Program is available on the Devens RFTA Website under the DPW section: https://home.army.mil/devens/index.php/Misson%20and%20Vision/Garrison/directorate-public- works/stormwater
+Website: Information on the Stormwater Program is available on the Devens RFTA Website under the DPW section: https://home.army.mil/devens/index.php/Misson%20and%20Vision/Garrison/directorate-public-works/stormwater

 Stormwater Management Program Plan: The Devens RFTA Stormwater Management Program Plan is available for review at the Devens RFTA DPW office and by request.
-Please contact Anne MacMillan anne.c.macmillan.ctr@army.mil or 978-615-6100.
+Please contact Brian Taetzsch at brian.g.taetzsch.ctr@army.mil or 978-615-6560.

 Stormwater Program Participation: Interested in finding out more about progress in the stormwater program?
 Attend the quarterly EQCC meetings to get updates on progress and program goals.
 All Devens RFTA community members are invited to attend.
-The next EQCC meeting, and Stormwater Program Review will be on 19 July 2023 at 900h.
-Teams invite and link below:
+The next EQCC meeting, and Stormwater Program Review will be announced upon after consultation with the Command Schedule.